-- Now it is time for some real debugging with the Gnu debugger... - GDB can be used for - Programs written in C, C++, Ada, Pascal etc - Running and stopping at specific positions in the code - Examining variables at run-time - Changing your program at run-time - ullet Bad news: The complete code needs to be re-compiled with a debug flag.
-This will produce $\sim 1 \text{Gb}$ extra of OpenFOAM binaries. - Good news: I have done it for you here at Chalmers. - More bad news: The code will run much slower in debug mode, in particular when running under GDB.
-The reason is that nothing can be optimized, and that there is much more information to keep track of. - Best news: GDB can help you implement a bug-free code, which can be run in an optimized version.
+- Now it is time for some real debugging with the Gnu debugger (www.gnu.org/software/gdb/) - GDB can be used for - Programs written in C, C++, Ada, Pascal etc - Running and stopping at specific positions in the code - Examining variables at run-time - Changing your program at run-time - $\bullet$ Bad news: The complete code needs to be re-compiled with a debug flag.
+This will produce ${\sim}1Gb$ extra of OpenFOAM binaries. - More bad news: The code will run much slower in debug mode, in particular when running under GDB.
+The reason is that nothing can be optimized, and that there is much more information to keep track of. - Good news: I have compiled it for you here at Chalmers. - Best news: GDB can help you implement a bug-free code, which can then be run fast in an optimized version (unless the compiler optimization introduces some bug).